actualbudget/actual/docs/api/index.md

 Heads up!
 You probably don’t want to hard-code the passwords like that, especially if you’ll be using Git to track your code.
 You can use environment variables to store the passwords instead, or read them in from a file, or request them interactively when running the script instead.

-### Self-signed https certificates
+### Self-Signed Https Certificates

-If the serverURL is using [self-signed or custom CA certificates](../config/https.md), additional Node.js configuration is be needed for the connections to succeed.
+If the serverURL is using [self-signed or custom CA certificates](../config/https.md), additional Node.js configuration will be needed for the connections to succeed.

 The API communicates with the server using `node-fetch`, assigned to the `global.fetch` function.
 There are a few ways to get Node.js to trust the self-signed certificate.